live U.S. President Trump criticises UK as more missles are fired across the Middle East - Sunday 8th March

 Iran and the U.S. renewed negotiations earlier this month to tackle their decades-long dispute over Tehran's nuclear programme and avert a new military confrontation.

-The U.S. has dispatched a second aircraft carrier to the region and is preparing for the possibility of a sustained military campaign if the talks do not succeed, U.S. officials have told Reuters.
+The U.S. said it has dispatched a second aircraft carrier to the region and is preparing for the possibility of a sustained military campaign if the talks do not succeed, U.S. officials have told Reuters.

 Iran has threatened retaliation against any U.S. attack but the official struck a conciliatory note on Sunday.